AbstractMenus/Docs/general/rules.rst

 	  permission: "some.perm"
 	}

 You can specify one or several rules, similar to activators and actions.
 Every new rule must be on the new line.
-Fpr example:
+For example:

 ::